wmaurer/vscode-join-lines/README.md

 ## Feature Overview

-Use Ctrl-j | ⌘-j to join lines, just like in Atom and similar to Sublime Text: the next line is joined to the current line, and all whitespace is replaced with a single space.
+Use Ctrl+j | ⌘+j to join lines, just like in Atom and similar to Sublime Text: the next line is joined to the current line, and all whitespace is replaced with a single space.

 ![join-lines-preview](https://cloud.githubusercontent.com/assets/2899448/11255751/36ee036a-8e48-11e5-8e1f-8889bf2df026.gif)